AVStreamAI/autotrack-any-ptz-camera/README.md

-AUTOTRACKING for any PTZ VISCA camera
+# Autotracking for any PTZ VISCA camera

 How to make ANY PTZ VISCA camera to autotrack human speaker on boring conferences